Pedrodpj92/clontmpV2_Predicting_DBpedia_types/README.md

 # Predicting DBpedia types

-This project contains the source code of the set of models for inferrying new types on DBpedia, exploiting its class hierarchy.
-The main script (main_predicting_DBpedia_types_P_M_E.R) allows to reproduce several experiments carried out.
+This project contains the code for generating new types on the DBpedia dataset, exploiting its class hierarchy.

+The main script (main_predicting_DBpedia_types_P_M_E.R) is the entry point for executing the different experiments avilable.
 Check out http://es-ta.linkeddata.es/ to explore details and download data to test experiments.

-See http://wiki.dbpedia.org/develop/datasets to look for properies and types datasets.
-Currently, it works with with DBpedia ontologies, specifically with 3.9, 2014 and 2016-10 on English and Spanish versions.
+The current version works with the DBpedia ontology, versions 3.9, 2014 and 2016-10, for the English and Spanish datasets.

 ## Getting Started
 Clone or download the source code into your machine.
-Heed next section to find libraries and software used and how to install.
+Check next section to find libraries and software required and how to install them

 ### Prerequisites

+* 64-bits machine
 * [R 3.4.3 (2017-11-30)](https://www.r-project.org/ ) or later
 * [Java 1.7](https://www.java.com/es/download/) or later
 * [H2O library](https://www.h2o.ai/) version 3.16.0.1 or later
 * [C5.0 R library](https://cran.r-project.org/web/packages/C50/C50.pdf) version 0.1.0-24 or later
 * [optparse](https://cran.r-project.org/web/packages/optparse/optparse.pdf) version 1.4.4 or later
-* 64-bits machine

-other dependencies...
 * [RCurl](https://cran.r-project.org/web/packages/RCurl/RCurl.pdf) version 1.95-4.8 or later
 * [jsonlite](https://cran.r-project.org/web/packages/jsonlite/jsonlite.pdf) version 1.5 or later

 ### Installing R packages
-We recommend search last stable versions, but here you will find both last stable and what we used in Machine Learning(ML) libraries.
+The use of last stable versions is recommended, but here you point to both, last stable and what the ones we used.

 * Main common libraries and dependencies
 ```
 #http://docs.h2o.ai/h2o/latest-stable/h2o-docs/faq/r.html